Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 "There are 5.2 mcg of lead in a daily dosage of 4 capsules of AlgaeCal Plus.
 It is just like taking a daily serving of other typical plant foods according to the FDA's publication, Total Diet Study Statistics on Elements Results (December 11, 2007): Food Amount of Lead in a 4 Ounce Serving Mixed nuts, roasted 10.2 mcg Brussels sprouts, fresh, boiled 7.9 mcg Sweet potato, fresh, baked 7.2 mcg Spinach, boiled 7.0 mcg Avocado, raw 4.5 mcg.
 Furthermore, the US Government's Centers For Disease Control publication 'Inorganic Lead Exposure, Metabolism and Intoxication' states that 'typical intakes of lead from food, beverages and inhaled air are in the order of 300 to 500 mcg per day.' "

 The most recent Total Diet Study (FDA 2014) shows much lower amounts of lead in foods than AlgaeCal states above.
 The FDA found no detectable lead in peanuts or Brussels sprouts and, based 3 oz servings, only 1.1 mcg in sweet potatoes (0.013 mcg/gram or mg/kg), 0.3 mcg in spinach (0.004 mcg/g) and 0.085 mcg in avocado (0.001 mcg/g).
 We could not find the CDC publication referenced by AlgaeCal, but found another CDC publication (ATSDR Public Health Statement for Lead 2007) which states that, based on recent studies, "the average dietary intake of lead was about 1 microgram (a microgram is a millionth of a gram) per kilogram of body weight per day."
 For an adult weighing 70 kg (154 lbs), this would be 70 mcg -- nowhere near the 300 to 500 mcg stated above.
-In short, the amount of lead in AlgaeCal Plus is higher than in most foods and calcium supplements and adds significantly to one's intake of lead, although it would not be likely, in itself, to cause toxicity in an adult.
+In short, the amount of lead in AlgaeCal Plus is higher than in most foods and calcium supplements and adds significantly to one's intake of lead.
+(Note: Be aware that in 2018, the FDA lowered the maximum intakes for lead from all sources from 70 mcg per day to 12.5 mcg per day in adults, and from 6 mcg per day to 3 mcg per day in children.)

 (6/12/18): AlgaeCal recently provided the following information in response to a CL member's inquiry about lead in AlgaeCal Plus: